 The Sixth Circuit Court is dedicated to ensuring access for Limited English Proficient (LEP), deaf, deaf-blind and hard of hearing individuals.
 The Circuit Court provides language interpreters for individuals who have limited English proficiency or are unable to communicate due to a hearing impairment.
 Foreign language services are addressed by MCR 1.111, Foreign Language Interpreters; Administrative Order 2013-8, Trial Court Requirements for Providing Meaningful Access to the Court for Limited English Proficient Persons; and Local Administrative Order 2013-04J, Language Access Plan.
 Interpreters for the deaf, deaf-blind or hard of hearing are addressed by the Americans with Disabilities Act and the Deaf Person’s Interpreter Act.

-The Court Administrator's Office maintains a list of court interpreters and distributes this list to judges, district courts within Oakland County and various departments within the county.
+The Court Administrator's Office uses the State Court Administrative Office's interpreter list [Click Here to Visit].
 When the need for an interpreter arises, the judge's court clerk or secretary will contact an interpreter from the list.

 Court Interpreters are officers of the court.
 Various procedures and code of professional conduct govern interpreter's behavior and ensure that all parties receive full protection under the law.

 If you are in need of an interpreter, please complete the request portion of

 and submit your request to the chambers of your assigned Judge.
 If you believe that the Court made a mistake in denying your request for a foreign language interpreter, you may request the Chief Judge to review the decision.
 Please use

 If you do not have a case before the Court, you may contact the Court Administrator’s Office for assistance at 248 858-0345.